Loading_

 except Exception as e:

-In a previous role, I worked on data pipeline services using RabbitMQ where graceful shutdown was critical.
+When I was working on data pipeline services with RabbitMQ, this was critical.
 If a service died mid-message, that message could be lost or processed twice.
-The register_cleanup pattern let us ensure every message was either fully processed or properly re-queued before the service exited.
+The cleanup approach made sure every message was either fully processed or re-queued before the service went down.

 import time